Produces the LaTeX code and compiles to a PDF file from the edsurveyTable results.

 Rounding to a negative number of digits means rounding to a power of 10,

-so, for example, estDigits = -2
+so, for example, estDigits = -2 rounds estimates to the nearest hundred.

 Note